YAHYA-B1/e-commerce/README.md

 # e-commerce
-normal e-commerce website  that built with the only html
+A basic e-commerce website that built using HTML.